Get started with Llama 3.1

 When choosing between the different sizes of Llama 3.1 models (405B, 70B, 8B), consider the trade-off between performance and computational requirements.
 The 405B model offers the highest accuracy and capability for complex tasks but requires significant computational resources.
 The 70B model provides a good balance of performance and efficiency for most applications, while the 8B model is suitable for simpler tasks or resource-constrained environments where speed and lower computational overhead are priorities.

-Getting Started with the Vercel AI SDK
+Getting Started with the AI SDK

-The Vercel AI SDK is the TypeScript toolkit designed to help developers build AI-powered applications with React, Next.js, Vue, Svelte, Node.js, and more.
+The AI SDK is the TypeScript toolkit designed to help developers build AI-powered applications with React, Next.js, Vue, Svelte, Node.js, and more.
 Integrating LLMs into applications is complicated and heavily dependent on the specific model provider you use.

-The Vercel AI SDK abstracts away the differences between model providers, eliminates boilerplate code for building chatbots, and allows you to go beyond text output to generate rich, interactive components.
+The AI SDK abstracts away the differences between model providers, eliminates boilerplate code for building chatbots, and allows you to go beyond text output to generate rich, interactive components.

-At the center of the Vercel AI SDK is AI SDK Core, which provides a unified API to call any LLM.
-The code snippet below is all you need to call Llama 3.1 (using Groq) with the Vercel AI SDK:
+At the center of the AI SDK is AI SDK Core, which provides a unified API to call any LLM.
+The code snippet below is all you need to call Llama 3.1 (using Groq) with the AI SDK:

 import { generateText } from 'ai';